 Notes or conditions may be included to impose on-going requirements that apply for the life of the development.

-If you disagree with a decision about a development you may be able to lodge an appeal against that decision.
-Your appeal will be dealt with through the Environment, Resources and Development (ERD) Court.
+If you disagree with a decision about a development you may be able to seek a review or lodge an appeal against that decision.
+Your avenues for review or appeal will depend on the category of development and who assessed the application.

 - fill in a notice of appeal form

 - attach a copy of the decision you are appealing against

 - send the documentation to the Environment, Resources and Development (ERD) Court

 The court also deals with breaches of planning laws, such as when development is undertaken without approval or if work is carried out that is not in the conditions of approval.